jdev-org/ggl-places/README.md

 > This scripts works with Linux

-> You need to adapt `.sh` scripts to works out of Linix O
+> You need to adapt `.sh` scripts to works out of Linix OS

 # ggl-places